London Southend Airport

 As part of the Airport Company's expansion and development plans, Southend Council has considered very carefully how best to achieve an appropriate balance between encouraging airport development and economic growth; while adopting tough measures to protect residents as much as possible from the environmental impact of aircraft movements, particularly at night.

 New controls have been put in place, which impose much more stringent controls on flights, and especially night time movements.
-Compliance is monitored by the Airport Consultative Committee and the Council and an Airport Monitoring Working Party has been established to review the position.
+Compliance is monitored by the Airport Consultative Committee and the Council and an Airport Monitoring Working Party (now called the Transport, Capital, Inward Investment Working Party) has been established to review the position.

 The new controls include the following important restrictions: